-4 technical things you should know about CMS
+4 techy things you should know about CMS

 On the lookout for a new and better CMS?
-Here are some technical considerations you should make, including installation, search, modularity, and support.
+Here are some technical considerations.

-When choosing a CMS there are also somewhat more technical aspects to consider, best left in the competent hands of your organisation’s developers or IT department.
-Let’s first dive into a logical starting point: installation.
+When choosing a CMS there are several technical aspects to consider, best left in the competent hands of your organization’s developers or IT department.
+But you should be aware of them, too.
+Here are four of them.

 1. Install and upgrade wizards